viamrobotics/docs/docs/manage/CLI.md

    - `org-id` is your organization ID.
 You can find your organization ID by running `viam organizations list` or by visiting your organization's **Settings** page in [the Viam app](https://app.viam.com/).
    - `key-name` is an optional name for your API key.
-    If only one organization owns the location, you can omit the parameter.
-    If multiple organizations own the location, you must specify the `org-id` explicitly.

 The command will return a `key id` and a `key value`.
 You will need both to authenticate.